Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport: Physics Origin of the LESA Phenomenon

 With this definition of the Rayleigh number the critical condition means that instability sets in at the minimum temperature gradient at which a balance can be maintained between the kinematic energy dissipation by viscosity and the internal energy liberated by the buoyancy force \citep{1961hhs..book.....C}.
 It further means that for Rayleigh numbers lower than the critical Rayleigh number ${\cal R}_{{\mathrm C},l}$ of a mode $l$, disturbances of this mode are expected to be stable, while such disturbances will become unstable when the Rayleigh number exceeds ${\cal R}_{{\mathrm C},l}$.

-We attempt now to verify these aspects from our numerical results.
+We attempt now to verify these aspects from our numerical results, despite being aware of a number of severe caveats.
+In particular, we draw an analogy between thermally driven convection as discussed by Chandrasekhar and Ledoux convection as relevant for the proto-neutron star environment.
+Moreover, we apply Chandrasekhar's arguments to the phases of beginning convection as well as fully developed convective activity in our 3D models, which is likely to overstretch the applicability of Chandrasekhar's linear theory.
+Therefore, the arguments presented in the following are unquestionably very tentative and experimental.

 In Figure~\ref{fig:neutron_star_rayleigh_S20_3D}, left panels, we provide information on the evolution of the outer boundary, $r_\mathrm{o}$, and inner boundary, $r_\mathrm{i}$, of the neutron-star convection layer in our 3D model `s20 FMD H', on the central radius of this layer, $r_\mathrm{c} = 0.5(r_\mathrm{o} + r_\mathrm{i})$, and on the radius ratio $\eta = r_\mathrm{i}/r_\mathrm{o}$.
 Here, $r_\mathrm{i}$ is defined as the radius at which the angle-averaged, non-radial velocities exceed $10^{7}\unitspace\mathrm{cm}\unitspace\mathrm{s}^{-1}$, whereas $r_\mathrm{o}$ is determined as the radial position where the angle-averaged, non-radial velocity drops to roughly 40\% of its maximum value in the convective shell.
 The latter condition allows for an unambiguous identification of the outer shell boundary also at times when accretion downflows create substantial velocity perturbations in the convectively stable layer that separates the convective shell inside of the neutron star from the turbulent flows in its surroundings.